Samhain 2023 Meaning, Celtic Blessings and Halloween Traditions

 History.com – Halloween Trick or Treating Origins

-I personally don’t make Soul Cakes, mostly because it’s likely Christianity had already immersed itself into the Celtic culture by the time Soul Cakes were given out.
-I’m always trying to find ways to deconstruct, evaluate, and remove any Christian beliefs from my practice.
+I don’t make Soul Cakes, mainly because it’s likely Christianity had already immersed itself into the Celtic culture by the time Soul Cakes were given out.
+I’m always trying to find ways to deconstruct, evaluate, and remove any Southern European mythology (aka Christianity) beliefs from my practice.
 But to each their own!

 Feel free to bake them if they resonate with you!
 Check out this recipe for Soul Cakes for an Old-Fashioned All Hallows Eve.